Sagnik Chatterjee

 • Sep'23: Gave a Ketchup talk at IIIT-Delhi.

-• Sep'23: Gave an invited talk on our paper on learning decision trees at the Czech Technical University, Prague at the IDA seminar.
+• Sep'23: Gave an invited talk at the IDA seminar in Czech Technical University, Prague.

-• Sep'23: Gave an invited talk on our paper on learning decision trees at the University of Latvia, Riga.
+• Sep'23: Gave an invited talk at the University of Latvia, Riga.

 • Jul-Sep'23: Visiting Czech Technical University, Prague for a research internship.

-• Jun'23: Quantum boosting using domain-partitioning hypotheses accepted at Quantum Machine Intelligence.
+• Jun'23: Our paper on Quantum boosting using domain-partitioning hypotheses accepted at Quantum Machine Intelligence.

 • Jun'23: Attended the JTG Summer School at IISc Bangalore.

-• Feb'23: Gave an invited talk on our QTML paper at the IIITD CSE Department seminar.
+• Feb'23: Gave an invited talk on Quantum boosting using domain-partitioning hypotheses at the IIITD CSE Department seminar.

 • Jan'23: Teaching Assistant for Introduction to Quantum Computing.